 Three Panel members are required for a quorum.

-The Panel reports directly to the Minister responsible for the Labour Relations Agency.
+The Panel reports directly to the Minister of Advanced Education Skills and Labour.

 While not required by legislation, the Panel members (regular and alternate) have a strong background in the harvesting and processing sector with an independent chairperson who has no association with either sector.

-The Panel responsibilities are supported by a Facilitator/Administrator, employed by the Labour Relations Agency, who reports directly to the chairperson of the Panel.
+The Panel responsibilities are supported by a Facilitator/Administrator, employed by the Department of Advanced Education Skills and Labour, who reports directly to the chairperson of the Panel.

 Those who make up the Panel should collectively possess the following core competencies: